mindspore-ai/docs/docs/lite/api/source_en/api_java/ascend_device_info.md

 public void setOpSelectImplMode(String opSelectImplMode)
 ```

 Set the operator selection implementation mode of the model.
-Optional "high_performance" and "high_precision". "high_performace" is set as default.
+Optional "high_performance" and "high_precision". "high_performance" is set as default.

 - Parameters
 - `opSelectImplMode`: opSelectImplMode.